"Tule Lake Segregation Center in Color" by U.S. National Park Service , public domain

 Tule Lake Visitor Center

-Tule Lake National Monument visitor center is closed for the winter season and will reopen around Memorial Day weekend 2023.
-During the summer we are typically open 5 days a week, Thursday through Monday from 9:00am - 4:30pm.
+Tule Lake National Monument visitor center is open for the summer.
+The Visitor Center hours are Thursday through Monday from 9:00am - 4:30pm.
 The visitor center is located 8 miles south of Tulelake CA along Hwy 139 at 44340 Hwy 139.
 Tulelake, CA 96134.
 We are the only driveway off the hwy between County Rd 113 & 176.

 The visitor center is located 8 miles south of Tulelake CA along Hwy 139 at 44340 Hwy 139.
 Tulelake, CA 96134.
 We are the only driveway off the hwy between County Rd 113 & 176.
 We are currently working on getting our address updated on Google (and other online maps), but as of now online maps and GPS will put you about and 1/8 mile north of our location.
 For more detailed instructions, please click the link below: https://www.nps.gov/tule/planyourvisit/directions.htm